Myers-Briggs Personality Types: Understanding Your Psychological Profile

 Core Components of MBTI: Preferences and Dichotomies

-The MBTI assesses four preference pairs:
+The MBTI evaluates four preference dichotomies:

 1. Extraversion (E) vs. Introversion (I)